austin-shih/python-tutorial/README.md

 GitHub allows you to put projects under version control.
 By 'cloning' a repository, we create two copies of the repository, a 'local' one on your laptop, and a 'remote' one on GitHub.
 The 'local' repo is your primary workspace where you can create, edit, and delete files.
 The 'remote' repo, in this case, is stored on GitHub where we can easily share our changes with collaborators.

 Each repo will have a `main` branch (called `master` on older git versions, we don't do that anymore), which should contain the merged 'clean' code.
 This branch will eventually be the branch the houses the production code.
 To work on issues and effectively collaborate on coding projects, we need to create a 'branch' from the main repo.
 Branching allows us to incrementally update the code base and make commits to features.
 Once a new feature is finished, we can then merge to the `main` branch.
 This separation of feature branches is what allows us to develop our code base in parallel where progress can be made on mulitple independent features simultaneously.

+Create a branch using your name as the branch name.

 To create a branch locally, open Git Bash and type the following.
 ```